ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 ## Move content

-To move content to another Location or move the Subtree, the user must have the following Policies:
+To move a Content item or a Subtree to another Location, the user must have the following Policies:

 - `content/read` - on the source Location
 - `content/create` - on the target Location